Theft Defense Attorney Los Angeles

-There are two main categories of theft in California:
+There are two main categories of theft charges in California: petty theft and shoplifting charges.

 Petty theft is charged when the value of the items stolen are less than $950.
 This generally occurs in shoplifting cases.
 There are two statutes under which petty theft is charged Penal Code Section 484 (petty theft) and Penal Code Section 459.5 (shoplifting), both are misdemeanors